InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 ## 4.3 tuning an FPV drone
 As part of understanding the workflow we tuned an FPV drone by ourselves.
-The goal was to adjust the PID parameters so that the step response and `disturbance rejection` could be analyzed using the proof-of-concept and later our restructured code.
+The goal was to adjust the PID parameters so that we achieve a fast rising step response without overshoot, a lower complianace than before and a rounded shaped Sensitivity.
+Also to mention is, that the axes roll and pitch should be tuned as simmilar to eachother as possible.
+This is because you want the drone to maintain a consistent and predictable response, so roll and pitch behave similarly for smoother control and a balanced flight experience.

 Initially, we deliberately applied a poor tuning configuration to observe its effects.
 During the first field test with this setup, it quickly became apparent that the tuning was excessively poor.
 The drone began oscillating aggressively and climbed rapidly.
 As the drone was out of control, the kill switch had to be activated, resulting in a crash that broke one of the four arms.
 Fortunately, the damage was minor and repaired quickly.